proteusunbound/fe-etc/README.md

 # fe-etc
 Combat success rate and turn calculator for Fire Emblem.
+### version 3.4
+- triangle attack and refresh options in FE3
+- equipment in FE4
+- list of skills now displayed when unit or boss is selected
+- Renewal, Miracle, Vantage added
+- fourth player combatant
 ### version 3.3
 - miscellaneous equipment in FE3
 - weapon range and magical damage in FE4